ali-609/ROS_on_Docker/README.md

     --container-name NAME : Set a custom name for the Docker container.
 If not provided, the default name "ros-docker" will be used.
     --gpu: If packages for Nvidia GPU is installed provide GPU capabilities to container.

+APT_LIST File: You can add apt packages to apt_list.txt file in the same directory as the script to specify additional packages you want to install in the Docker container.
+Each package should be on a separate line.
+The script will read this file and install the listed packages.
 ### Accessing container
 Generally, the below command is used to access containers.
 ```console